klouderone/kiwi-split/README.md

 # Kiwi 36 Split
 The kiwi split is the perfect split keyboard for beginners, while also being packed full of features such as USB-C interconnect, battery support and nice!view support.

+Please make sure to read everything before building or using.

 ## Features
 - USB-C interconnect for wired builds
 - Both connector and solder pads for battery leads, with an included hole for bigger batteries under the PCB